alomvar/uuid-menu/README.md

 # Installation

 Currently you have to build it by yourself with Xcode.
 As there is no fancy magic inside it should work without problems.
+Providing a download of the prebuilt map [is planned](https://github.com/alomvar/uuid-menu/issues/1).

 # Usage

 As usual with Mac apps you just open it.
 A menu icon will be added with which you control the app.

 The app does automatically start on login but it can easily be added to your login items in OS X user preferences.
+Displaying notifications can be controlled via OS X notifications preferences, too.

 # Contribution